T h e V i o l i n & V i o l a S t u d i o

 Please note that recitals and other performances will be scheduled throughout the year.
 I will always give advanced notice when such events are added to the calendar!

-There will be no group classes held in December, Private lessons will be held as normal through December 15, with make-up Week being held between December 16 - December 20.
+Private lessons will be held as normal through December 17, with make-up week being held between December 18-21, 2021.

 Due to varying schedules of all involved, no group classes will be held during the summer session.